 Robert N. Gaines (Ph.D., University of Iowa).
 Professor.
 His research interests chiefly are concerned with the history of rhetoric, especially the ways in which dispute between philosophy and rhetoric shaped rhetorical theory during ancient times.

-Cynthia Peacock (Ph.D., University of Texas).
+Cynthia Peacock (Ph.D., University of Texas, Austin).
 Assistant Professor.
 Her research interests are political communication and news and social media use.
 Her most recent project investigated the contexts in which people express and avoid expressing their political opinions, and the ways in which opinion diversity and disagreement take place in online and offline discussions.
 She is interested in deliberation, media use and effects, and civic engagement and is currently researching how people form, change, and express their political opinions.

 Organizational and Interpersonal Communication